MHD Turbulence: A Biased Review: Dynamic Alignment, Perpendicular Cascade, and Intermittency

 \section{Dynamic Alignment, Perpendicular Cascade, and Intermittency}

-Whereas solar-wind turbulence observations were, for a period of time, viewed to be consistent with a $-5/3$ spectrum,\footnote{\citet{matthaeus82} were possibly the first to come out with this claim; see the monumental review by \citet{bruno13} for an exhaustive bibliography and \citet{chen16} for the current state of the art ($-3/2$ is back; solar wind and simulations seem more or less in agreement: see \citealt{boldyrev11}).
-Interestingly, this $-5/3$ period intersected by more than 10 years with the undisputed reign of the IK theory, confirming that no amount of adverse evidence can dent a dominant theoretical paradigm---or, at any rate, it takes a while and a hungry new generation entering the field \citep{kuhn}.
+Whereas solar-wind turbulence observations were, for a period of time, viewed to be consistent with a $-5/3$ spectrum,\footnote{\citet{matthaeus82} were possibly the first to say this.
+The monumental review by \citet{bruno13} contains an exhaustive historical bibliography, the shorter piece by \citet{chen16} reviews the more recent state of the art: $-3/2$ is back (especially, as we are learning from the Parker Solar Probe, at lower heliocentric distances; see \citealt{chen20}); solar wind and simulations seem more or less in agreement \citep{boldyrev11}.
+Interestingly, the historical $-5/3$ period intersected by more than 10 years with the undisputed reign of the IK theory, confirming that no amount of adverse evidence can dent a dominant theoretical paradigm---or, at any rate, that it takes a long time and a hungry new generation entering the field \citep{kuhn}.
 One wonders if, had simulations and observations showing a $-3/2$ spectrum been available at the time, IK might have survived forever.} leading ultimately to the GS95 revision of the IK paradigm, high-resolution numerical simulations of forced, incompressible MHD turbulence, starting with \citet{maron01} and \citet{mueller03}, have consistently shown scaling exponents closer to $-3/2$ (while strongly confirming the local anisotropy; see also \citealt{cho00,cho02}).
 This undermined somewhat the then still young GS95 consensus and stimulated hard questioning of the assumptions underlying its treatment of nonlinear interactions.
-This focused on whether the nonlinearity in MHD turbulence might be depleted in a scale-dependent way by some form of alignment between $\vzperp^+$ and $\vzperp^-$ and/or, perhaps, between the magnetic and velocity fields. \citet{maron01} commented in passing on field alignment in their simulations and \citet{beresnyak06} focused on ``polarisation alignment'' explicitly, putting it on the table as a key effect requiring revision of GS95.\footnote{The first inklings of correlations naturally arising between the two fields and affecting scalings in a significant way appear to be traceable to \citet{dobrowolny80}, \citet{grappin82,grappin83}, \citet{matthaeus83}, and \citet{pouquet86,pouquet88}, although there was perhaps no explicit clarity about any physical distinction between alignment and imbalance (local or global; cf.~\secref{sec:decay_to_Elsasser})---and, of course, everybody was chained to the isotropic IK paradigm then. } The same possibility was mooted by \citet{boldyrev05} and a year later, he came up with a very beautiful (if, as we will see in \secref{sec:plot}, flawed) argument based on the idea of what he called ``dynamic alignment'' \citep{boldyrev06}, which set the direction of the field for the subsequent 10 years and which I am now going to discuss.
+The winning idea turned out to be that the nonlinearity in MHD turbulence might be depleted in a scale-dependent way by some form of alignment between $\vzperp^+$ and $\vzperp^-$ and/or, perhaps, between the magnetic and velocity fields. \citet{maron01} commented in passing on field alignment in their simulations, and \citet{beresnyak06} focused on ``polarisation alignment'' explicitly, putting it on the table as a key effect requiring revision of GS95.\footnote{The first inklings of correlations naturally arising between $\vuperp$ and $\vbperp$ (the ``Alfv\'enisation'' effect) and affecting the turbulent cascade in a significant way are, in fact, traceable to \citet{dobrowolny80}, \citet{grappin82,grappin83}, \citet{matthaeus83}, and \citet{pouquet86,pouquet88}, although there was perhaps no explicit clarity about any physical distinction between alignment as a mechanism for reduction of nonlinearity and local imbalance (see \secref{sec:Eimb} and \apref{app:align})---and, of course, everybody was chained to the isotropic IK paradigm then. } The same possibility was mooted by \citet{boldyrev05}, and a year later he came up with a very beautiful (if, as we will see in \secref{sec:plot}, somewhat flawed) argument based on the idea of what he referred to as ``dynamic alignment'' \citep{boldyrev06}, which set the direction of the field for the subsequent 10 years and which I am now going to discuss.